Back to jobs

 Tenstorrent is leading the industry on cutting-edge AI technology, revolutionizing performance expectations, ease of use, and cost efficiency.
 With AI redefining the computing paradigm, solutions must evolve to unify innovations in software models, compilers, platforms, networking, and semiconductors.
 Our diverse team of technologists have developed a high performance RISC-V CPU from scratch, and share a passion for AI and a deep desire to build the best AI platform possible.
 We value collaboration, curiosity, and a commitment to solving hard problems.
 We are growing our team and looking for contributors of all seniorities.

-This role is onsite, based out of Fort Collins or Austin.
+This role is onsite, based out of Santa Clara, Fort Collins, or Austin (preferred).

 Responsibilities:

-• Coordinate cross-functional teams including hardware engineers, software developers, and product managers.
+• Coordinate cross-functional teams including hardware design, validation, qualification, and certification processes

 • Track project timelines, deliverables, and milestones to ensure timely completion.